 Join artist Adham Faramawy for an online studio visit.
-In conversation with Eastside Projects Artist Curator Trainee, Yas Lime and Director, Gavin Wade.
-Adham will discuss their practice to date and ideas around upcoming performances for Eastside Projects and Art Night.
+In conversation with Eastside Projects Artist Curator Trainee, Yas Lime and Artist Curator, Gavin Wade.
+Adham will discuss their practice to date and ideas around upcoming works for Eastside Projects and Art Night.

 Studio Visits offer an informal opportunity to gain an insight into the working practices of artists and an early introduction to work you will be able to see in the gallery in the future.
 Listen, watch and ask questions as artists talk about ideas they are developing, what they are making and how they are making it.

 Adham Faramawy (b.
 1981, Dubai) is an artist based in London.
 Their work spans media including moving image, sculptural installation and print, engaging and using technology to discuss issues of materiality, touch, and (toxic) embodiment to question ideas of the natural in relation to marginalised communities.